Xanthelasma of the Eyelids: Definitive Treatments and Management

 Prices and costs of xanthelasma treatment in France

-The treatment of xanthelasma of the eyelids represents a cosmetic surgery procedure whose cost varies depending on the technique chosen and the complexity of your case.
+The treatment of xanthelasma of the eyelids represents an oculoplastic surgery procedure whose cost varies depending on the technique chosen and the complexity of your case.

 Cost of laser treatment